Endnote™ Frequently Asked Questions

 What are Import Filters?

 Import Filters are files used by EndNote to decipher information that has been downloaded from an online or CD-ROM database.
 A filter is a set of instructions that places information such as author, title, source, and publication year downloaded from a specific database into the correct field in the EndNote Library.
 A whole series of filters (located in the Filters Folder) comes with EndNote and automatically installs when you load the program.
 You can also customize Import Filters or create your own.
-Additional EndNote Import Filters are available for downloading from Thomson Reuters.
+Additional EndNote Import Filters are available for downloading on the EndNote site.
 The filters can be grouped according to the database providers, i.e. the company or institution that provides the content.

 How does the Direct Export feature work, and how is it different from Connection Files?